-H-1Bs Not Selected or Filed When All H-1B Visa Numbers Are Used Up
+H-1Bs Not Selected or Filed When All H-1B Annual Work Visas Are Used Up

-Potential H-1B candidates who do not make it to the Fiscal Year 2017 H-1B visa quota (October 1, 2016 employment start-date) have the options to have their H-1B cap petitions submitted or resubmitted to reach USCIS on April 1, 2017 (with an October 1, 2017 employment start-date) for the 2018 Fiscal Year H-1B visa cap/quota.
-They can also consider other immigration options such as other nonimmigrant status, work permit, and self-petition green card filings, if eligible.
+Potential H-1B candidates who do not make it to the Fiscal Year 2017 H-1B visa quota (October 1, 2016 employment start-date or later) have the options to have their H-1B cap petitions submitted or resubmitted to USCIS on or after April 1, 2017 (October 1, 2017 employment start-date or later) for the Fiscal Year 2018 H-1B visa quota.
+They can also consider other immigration options such as other nonimmigrant work status and self-petition green card filings, if eligible.